mattermost/mattermost-test-management/data/test-cases/plugins/ms-teams-sync/ui-integration/Error_while_connecting_user.md

 **Step 1**

-1. Any error occured while connecting the user to their MS Teams account.
+1. Any error occurred while connecting the user to their MS Teams account.

 **Expected**